 Our sessions offer a neutral and impartial space to ask questions, encourage conversations, and foster empathy.
 They combine facts, thought-provoking presentations, and enlightening stories from people with first-hand experience of seeking safety and being granted protection.

 There are also plenty of ways you can learn more.
 The following organisations have some great resources:

 SBS Go Back to Where You Came From

 United Nations High Commissioner for Refugees

-Red Cross is just one of many organisations in the community working to support asylum seekers, refugees, and vulnerable migrants.
-If you want to make a positive difference, get in touch with us or a local organisation to find out how you can share your skills.
+Red Cross is just one of many organisations in the community working to support people seeking asylum, refugees, and migrants.
+Opportunities are varied and may see you running an informative session in a school or perhaps mentoring people to assist them into employment.
+If you want to make a positive difference, get in touch with us or a local organisation to find out how you can share your skills and say welcome.

 Tip 5: Donate

 Consider donating to Red Cross to support refugees and people seeking asylum.
 There are many ways your donation can help and remember every dollar counts.
 Make a donation today.
 Consider donating to Red Cross to support refugees and people seeking asylum.
 There are many ways your donation can help and remember every dollar counts.

 Make a donation today.